trevisanj/PFANT/README.md

 **Aims for this tutorial**
   - calculate a synthetic spectrum;
-  - convolve with Gaussian functions of different FWHMs;
+  - convolve with Gaussian functions of varying full-width-at-half-maximum (FWHM);
   - visualize results.

-### 3.1 Input data

-Input data contists of:
-  1. stellar parameters (temperature, chemical abundances etc.) and running settings (_e.g._, calculation wavelength interval);
-  2. star-independent physical data: line lists, atmospheric model grid, partition functions etc. that are unlikely to be modified.
-     We refer to these as "common" data.

 First let's create a new directory: